 - No, we have to say the venue is bumpy in places but a well-prepared car can do quite well here.

 What tyres do I need?

 - Apart from the obvious black and round type, we would suggest talking to fellow competitors and maybe give Andrew Knott of Hankook, Slicks tyres a ring on 0114 247 0485.
-He is supporting the Roadrunner Phoenix Awards ANEMMC Stage Rally Championship and he will be supplying tyres on our event this year.
-We are sure Andrew will have the right answers.
+For 2019, only tarmac tyres (defined in SR 7) are allowed.

 What facilities are available?